artefactual-labs/am-do-2-atom-do/README.md

 # am-do-2-atom-do
-The purpose of this script is to update all the legacy data in AtoM 2.7 installations with related Archivematica metadata.
-This will enable the enhanced digital object metadata and AIP/file download feature for all those pre-2.7 digital objects that were uploaded into AtoM from Archivematica.
+The purpose of this script is to update the metadata for all digital objects that were uploaded into AtoM from Archivematica before an AtoM 2.7 upgrade.
+This will enable the AtoM 2.7 enhanced digital object metadata and AIP/file download feature for all these "legacy" digital objects.

 * [Background](#background)
 * [Methodology](#methodology)